- 1 History of Tribal Tattoos:

 Apart from this, mandala is also depicted as a scared tattoo.
 You can get mandala tattoos designs and ideas from our website easily.

 Although societies progressed, tattoos continued to be of social importance.
 The Romans and the Japanese marked those who had paid the tax and who had not with different symbols on their foreheads.
 There is a code for tattoos that criminals and prisoners get.
 Different symbols stand for different crimes like that of murder, robbery, rape, etc.

 Tribal Tattoos Today:

 While it is common to see tattoo symbols like that of a star, book, bird flying out of a cage; tribal tattoo designs are still quite offbeat.
 For some reason, individuals sporting tribal tattoos are usually rebellious, non-conformists.
-It is not considered ‘presentable’ by a large section of the society.
-This reflects in the instances where tattoos of tribal design influence employment opportunities and chances of getting a promotion.
+Also, it is not considered ‘presentable’ by a large section of the society.
+Also, this reflects in the instances where tattoos of tribal design influence employment opportunities and chances of getting a promotion.

 The significance of Tribal Tattoos:

 Most modern tattoo designs are quite easy to decipher.
 For instance, a design of a Map could stand for the passion for traveling; a bird flying out of its cage could indicate freedom.
 However, in contrast to this, Tribal Tattoos could mean many different things depending on their culture and the subjective experiences of an individual sporting the tattoo.
 It cannot be denied that Tribal tattoos are very expressive.
 They usually have more than one obvious meaning.